-‘Corona-cubing’ is a work-in-progress term for solving a Rubik’s Cube during the Circuit Breaker.
-But the real joy is what it can bring out in kids…
+The real joy of solving a Rubik’s Cube is what it can bring out in our kids…

 I recently succumbed to my 8-year-old’s persistent pleading that I help him solve a Rubik’s Cube.
 I remember being his age in the ‘80s, when kids everywhere were hunched over the colourful toy, twisting and turning, some with great glee and accomplishment, others with frustration and bewilderment.
 I fell into the bewildered category, picking up a cube and having no idea how on earth one small coloured face could be forced into a specific place, let alone making all the other pieces line up and behave themselves.